 A student shall not destroy, damage, vandalize, or deface, or threaten or attempt to destroy, damage, vandalize, or deface, or set fire to or attempt to set fire to, school or staff property, property used by the school, or private or public property located on school property.

-A Local Formal Hearing must be held if the destruction, damage, defacement, or vandalism requires repairs exceeding $100, if the student set or attempted to set fire to school property or if the student created gang-related graffiti.
-If found guilty at the Local Formal Hearing, the student is suspended for up to 10 school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
+A Formal Hearing must be held if the destruction, damage, defacement, or vandalism requires repairs exceeding $100, if the student set or attempted to set fire to school property or if the student created gang-related graffiti.
+If found guilty at the Local Formal Hearing, the student is suspended for up to ten (10) school days and may be referred to the Student Evidentiary Hearing Committee, which may impose long-term suspension or expulsion, and/or make a referral to an alternative school.
 The student must make restitution for any damage caused by the student’s behavior.

 4.6.2.
 Theft/Attempt/Possession